deepset-ai/haystack/docs/_src/api/api/pipelines.md

 - `sas_batch_size`: Number of prediction label pairs to encode at once by CrossEncoder or SentenceTransformer while calculating SAS.
 - `sas_use_gpu`: Whether to use a GPU or the CPU for calculating semantic answer similarity.
 Falls back to CPU if no GPU is available.
+- `use_batch_mode`: Whether to use batches for pipeline executions or single queries (default).
 - `add_isolated_node_eval`: If set to True, in addition to the integrated evaluation of the pipeline, each node is evaluated in isolated evaluation mode.
-This mode helps to understand the bottlenecks of a pipeline in terms of output quality of each individual node.
+The isolated mode shows you how each node is performing on its own and helps to understand the bottlenecks of a pipeline in terms of output quality of each individual node.
 If a node performs much better in the isolated evaluation than in the integrated evaluation, the previous node needs to be optimized to improve the pipeline's performance.
 If a node's performance is similar in both modes, this node itself needs to be optimized to improve the pipeline's performance.
 The isolated evaluation calculates the upper bound of each node's evaluation metrics under the assumption that it received perfect inputs from the previous node.